obiwandsilva/wand-ruby-gem-http-requests/README.md

 end
 ```

-### SingleConnection
+### SingleConn

-The SingleConnection is a module that allows the same connection instance to be used throughout the entire application.
+The SingleConn is a module that allows the same connection instance to be used throughout the entire application.
 It works as a Singleton Class.

 File 1: